If a Program Director Does Not Recommend the Applicant for Certification

 If a program director does not recommend the applicant for certification, the program director must sign the application and state the reason(s) for the negative recommendation.
 In addition, the program director may send a letter explaining the reason(s) for the negative recommendation and supporting documents to the Council for Clinical Certification in Audiology and Speech-Language Pathology (CFCC).
 When appropriate, this information may be shared with the applicant.

 The applicant may request that the CFCC accept and approve the application in spite of the program director's negative recommendation.
-In this case, the applicant must submit the signed application, a letter of explanation, and compelling documents to support his/her claim that the CFCC should approve the application in spite of the negative recommendation of the program director.
+In this case, the applicant must submit the signed application, a letter of explanation, and compelling documents to support their claim that the CFCC should approve the application in spite of the negative recommendation of the program director.
 This information may be shared with the program director.

 An Initial Determination Team of the CFCC, composed of 4 members of the Council, will review the file within 45 days of receipt.
 The Team will reach a decision based on a preponderance or greater weight of evidence.
 The chair of the CFCC will inform the applicant in an Initial Determination letter of the Council's decision within 15 days of the decision having been rendered.

 If the CF Supervisor Does Not Recommend Approval of the CF

 If the CF supervisor does not recommend approval of the CF experience, they must so indicate in Section 7 of the Clinical Fellowship Report and Rating Form and must sign the Report and Rating Form in Section 8.
 This information must be shared with the Clinical Fellow who may choose whether or not to submit the experience for purposes of certification.